 Our residency program puts you on the path to success by furnishing you with the skills, clinical judgment and knowledge essential for a dynamic career in radiology.

-Our program participates in the NRMP Match in the 2019 match, and reviews applications through ERAS.
+Our program participates in the NRMP Match and reviews applications through ERAS.

 Clinical rotations are divided into four-week blocks in a wide range of radiology subspecialties.
 Residents in the first year will focus on the interpretation of plain films of the chest, abdominal and musculoskeletal systems; cross sectional CT imaging of the chest, abdomen and brain; as well as ultrasound.
 While the goal is to maximize exposure to as many subspecialty fields as possible, specific emphasis is placed on preparing the first-year resident for independent call starting their second year.